Blog OPCF – Explaining Ontario Policy Change Forms

 Accidents happen every day.
 Some aren’t your fault, and others are.
 When an accident is your fault, especially if you have a clean driving record, it can erase all those years of accident-free driving, that is, unless you have accident forgiveness.

 OPCF 39, also referred to as accident protection or accident forgiveness, will protect your driving record or preferred driver rating in the event of your first at-fault accident.
 This means that your premiums will not increase as a result of an insurance claim as long as you remain with the same insurer.
-If you choose to switch providers, you could see a price change on your policy.
+If you switch providers, you could see a price change on your policy.

 You will have an option for the number of months for it to be in effect.
 In most cases, you can choose between 24 and 60 months.
 To be eligible for this endorsement, drivers must be the vehicle's original owners, and you must carry full insurance.